May 1 2023

 What type of assistance is provided?

-Please note that at the end of the year, individual artists and collective representatives will receive tax slips (T4A and Relevé 1) in their name for the grant amount.
+Please note that at the end of the year, individual artists and collective representatives will receive tax slips required by tax law to the amount of the subsidy obtained.
 They will be required to provide the Conseil with the information needed to issue tax slips when requested.

 What is the duration of the support?